 - A Steel Horse (Cost: +0CP) is any Horse-sized machine or animated construction that lacks a mind of its own and carries one or fewer passengers.
 A Steel Horse has no Mind or Skill rating, and is incapable of taking independent Actions.

 When abandoned by its rider, a Steel Horse mostly just sits there, unless it was in motion at the time of the rider's departure.
-In this case, the Steel Horse continues moving forward at for one round for half its Move before coasting to a stop.
+In this case, the Steel Horse uses whatever Momentum it may have to continue moving forward, rolling its MOM dice and moving that many inches before coasting to a stop.
 (Common sense may dictate otherwise in some cases - abandoned airplanes in flight also come to a stop, but the process by which this occurs is referred to as "crashing" rather than "coasting.")

 Examples: Motorcycles, golems, mini-tanks, mini-planes, tricycles, jeeps

 - A Flying Horse (Cost: +5CP, or +10CP for a Flying Steel Horse) is any Horse with the ability to fly.
 This is indicated by placing stacks of blocks underneath them to raise them to their default altitude of five inches above ground.
-Transparent elements work best for this, since the support column doesn't represent anything in-game other than the Flying Horse's shadow, but any elements can be used.
+(Transparent elements work best for this, if available, since the support column doesn't represent anything in-game other than the Flying Horse's shadow.)
 A Flying Horse uses its Move inches to travel horizontally, vertically, or at any angle in between, the same way that a regular Minifig moves along the ground.

 Theoretically, Flying Horses can fly high enough to be out of vertical range of enemy ranged weapons, making them immune to attack as they rain down damage on their foes.
 This is extremely poor sportsmanship, and players should be ashamed of themselves for even considering it.
 To mitigate this, Flying Horses are Koincidentally unable to make attacks on targets more than five inches below their current altitude.

-Flying Horses cannot wear Horse Body Armor, due to the added weight.
+Flying Horses cannot wear Horse Body Armor or Horse Heavy Armor, due to the added weight.
 A Flying Steel Horse retains the Steel Horse's Armor rating of 1d10, but costs +10CP rather than +5CP.